psychemedia/island-storynotes/knighton-gorges-ghosts.md

 Grave anxiety as to an invasion of the Isle of Wight by the French caused the king in the year 1267

-" to appoint our beloved and faithful servants Ralph de Gorges, with others, to well and truly guard the aforesaid island." — Pat.
+"to appoint our beloved and faithful servants Ralph de Gorges, with others, to well and truly guard the aforesaid island." — Pat.
 R., 51 Henry III., m.
 9d.

-"In the year 1270," Sir Ralph " was signed with the Cross, in order for his journey to the Holy Land, where he attended and shared with Prince Edward the glories of the expedition." — Hoare, ' Hist, of Wilts.,' vols. ii.-iii. p.
+"In the year 1270," Sir Ralph "was signed with the Cross, in order for his journey to the Holy Land, where he attended and shared with Prince Edward the glories of the expedition." — Hoare, 'Hist, of Wilts.,' vols. ii.-iii. p.
 29.

 During, or shortly after his return from, the Crusade he died, leaving his widow with three others — Ralph de Gorges de Almere being one — executors of his will (e Rotulo Finium, 56 Henry III.).
-He left issue two sons, Ralph the eldest, and John, to whom a reference is made at the time of his mother's demise : —
+He left issue two sons, Ralph the eldest, and John, to whom a reference is made at the time of his mother's demise:—

-" Feb.
+"Feb.
 5, 1291.
 Grant to John, son of Elena de Gorges, for the services of the said Elena to the King and late Queen in the guardianship of their children, the princesses Eleanor and Johanna, of a suitable marriage when one falls in." — Cal.
 Pat.
 R., 1281-92, p.
 422.

 Lady Elena survived her husband many years.
 Dying in 1291, the royal mandate to take possession of her lands bears the date Feb.
 18, 20 Edward I. (Rot.
 Fin., m.
 12).
 The inquisition was held the same year and the jurors say : —

-" Radulphus de Gorges est filius et proximui hseres dictae Elenae, defuncti, et est setatis trigenta sexannorumetamplius." — Calend.
+"Radulphus de Gorges est filius et proximui hseres dictae Elenae, defuncti, et est setatis trigenta sexannorumetamplius." — Calend.
 Inq. p.m.
 (Rec Com., 1806), i.
 109.

 Ralph (2) de Gorges, Lord of Braunton, co.
 Devon, Bradpole, co.
 Dorset, Wraxall, co.
 Somerset, and Knighton, Isle of Wight, son and heir, succeeded his father, circa 1271 and his mother in 1291.

-He is first mentioned in connexion with' [sle of Wight records in a plaint relating to ;he levying of scutage in the eighth year of Edward I. This dispute with the Crown appears to have inherited from his father, upon whom an unjust distraint for a contribution to an aid for marrying the king's sldest daughter had been levied, 38-39 Henry III.
+He is first mentioned in connexion with Isle of Wight records in a plaint relating to the levying of scutage in the eighth year of Edward I. This dispute with the Crown appears to have inherited from his father, upon whom an unjust distraint for a contribution to an aid for marrying the king's sldest daughter had been levied, 38-39 Henry III.
 (Worsley's 'Hist.,' p.
 77).

-He was a knight in 1285 ( ' Inq. and Ass. re Feudal Aids, Dorset,' ii.
-34), and equalled lis father in military distinction, taking an active and prominent part in the wars of Edward I. An entry on the Close Rolls, 12 Edward I., gives the following notification bo the Exchequer : —
+He was a knight in 1285 ('Inq. and Ass. re Feudal Aids, Dorset,' ii.
+34), and equalled lis father in military distinction, taking an active and prominent part in the wars of Edward I. An entry on the Close Rolls, 12 Edward I., gives the following notification bo the Exchequer:—

-" That the King in return for his good service has pardoned Ralph de Gorges 24Z. in which he is indebted for the debts of Ralph de Gorges.his father, for the time when he was sheriff of Dorset."' —Cal.
+"That the King in return for his good service has pardoned Ralph de Gorges 24Z. in which he is indebted for the debts of Ralph de Gorges.his father, for the time when he was sheriff of Dorset."' —Cal.
 Cl.
 R., 1279-88, p.
 260.

 The nature of the service rendered is not specified.
 Other smaller amounts are remitted, from time to time, and would thus seem to suggest that Sir Ralph was a persona grata to the king.

-From an entry on the Patent Rolls, June 24, 1287, it is evident Sir Ralph was actively engaged in the French wars, a protection order being granted him " going abroad with the King."
+From an entry on the Patent Rolls, June 24, 1287, it is evident Sir Ralph was actively engaged in the French wars, a protection order being granted him "going abroad with the King."

 The death of his mother, Lady Elena, occurred early in the twentieth year of Edward I.'s reign, and Sir Ralph doing homage in March of that year had seisin of her estates (Rot.
 Fin., 20 Edw.
 I., m.
 11).
-A protection order with clause volumus was granted, June 24, 1291, to him "staying in Scotland on the King's service until Christmas " (Cal.
+A protection order with clause volumus was granted, June 24, 1291, to him "staying in Scotland on the King's service until Christmas" (Cal.
 Pat.
 R.,m.
-1). " He was," says Dugdale ' Baronage of England,' ii.-iii., 55, " Marshal of the King's army in Gascoigne, 21 Edward I.," and the following year he returned again to those parts, where he attained such favour from the king that the following grant was made him, in July 15, 1294, that

-" going to Gascony on the King's service that if anything should happen to him, before his return, the exors. of his will shall have free administration of his lands and goods for 3 years after his death and also free administration of his mother's will, whereof he is said to be executor." — Cal.
+1).
+"He was," says Dugdale 'Baronage of England,' ii.-iii., 55, "Marshal of the King's army in Gascoigne, 21 Edward I.," and the following year he returned again to those parts, where he attained such favour from the king that the following grant was made him, in July 15, 1294, that going to Gascony on the King's service that if anything should happen to him, before his return, the exors. of his will shall have free administration of his lands and goods for 3 years after his death and also free administration of his mother's will, whereof he is said to be executor." — Cal.
 Pat.
 R., 1292-1301, m.
 14.

-Dugdale referring to the aforesaid grant writes : —
+Dugdale referring to the aforesaid grant writes:—

-" But in that year, Charles, brother of the French King, invading Gascoigne with a great power laid siege to Risune, where John de Bretania was governor, who forsaking his charge, exposed those in the garrison to the mercy of the enemy, •-amongst which this Ralph being one, was carried prisoner to Paris."
+"But in that year, Charles, brother of the French King, invading Gascoigne with a great power laid siege to Risune, where John de Bretania was governor, who forsaking his charge, exposed those in the garrison to the mercy of the enemy, •-amongst which this Ralph being one, was carried prisoner to Paris."

-Evidence is supplied in a Close Roll that Sir Ralph had already started in September -on his unfortunate expedition to France •(Cal.
+Evidence is supplied in a Close Roll that Sir Ralph had already started in September -on his unfortunate expedition to France (Cal.
 CL R., 1288-96, p.
 369).
-He died •during his captivity abroad; the writ to the •escheator bears date Portsmouth, May 23.
-'The text is found on the Fine Rolls (25 Edw.
+He died during his captivity abroad; the writ to the •escheator bears date Portsmouth, May 23.
+The text is found on the Fine Rolls (25 Edw.
 I., m.
 13).
-A closing word " vacat " 'leads to an inference that the customary writ was issued in ignorance of the grant made to 'Sir Ralph in 1294, and was quashed later -when it was found, in consequence thereof, -that the king had no interest in Ralph's Elands.
+A closing word "vacat" leads to an inference that the customary writ was issued in ignorance of the grant made to Sir Ralph in 1294, and was quashed later -when it was found, in consequence thereof, -that the king had no interest in Ralph's Elands.
 The year is given as 1296, but if the regnal year began on Nov.
 16, the date is really May 24, 1297, and since the death took place in France it follows that Sir Ralph had been dead some little time on May 24.

-Evidence of Sir Ralph's marriage is supplied in the following assignment of dower to his widow : —
+Evidence of Sir Ralph's marriage is supplied in the following assignment of dower to his widow:—

-" 1297, June 27.
+"1297, June 27.
 These lands [in Essex] are assigned to Maud, late the wife of Ralph de Gorges, as her dower, for a third part of the lands that belonged to Ralph by the assent of the exors. of the will, &c." — Cal.
 Cl.
 R., 1296-1302, p.
 114.

 'The text of the foregoing deed is of more than ordinary importance, since it shows that a Ralph de Gorges had died in the year 1297, leaving a widow, surviving-dower being assigned from the de Gorges estates.
-Now this Ralph must be "the Marshal," Lord of Knighton Gorges, with wide estates over on the mainland, father of — not identical with — ""Ralph, Baron Gorges," who died in 1325.
+Now this Ralph must be "the Marshal," Lord of Knighton Gorges, with wide estates over on the mainland, father of — not identical with — "Ralph, Baron Gorges," who died in 1325.

-From the following excerpta it will be seen that Dugdale, with other writers, has confused two different personages, the dates given being also at variance with the true facts, since Ralph " the Marshal " died after March, 1295-96, and before May, 1297.
+From the following excerpta it will be seen that Dugdale, with other writers, has confused two different personages, the dates given being also at variance with the true facts, since Ralph "the Marshal" died after March, 1295-96, and before May, 1297.

-Collinson, ' Hist, of Somerset,' art. ' Wraxall,' pp. 156-8, writes : —
+Collinson, 'Hist, of Somerset,' art.
+'Wraxall,' pp. 156-8, writes : —

-" Ralph de Gorges, son and heir of Ralph by Elena his wife, was a knight, and 21 Edward I. was Marshal of the King's army in Gascony."
+"Ralph de Gorges, son and heir of Ralph by Elena his wife, was a knight, and 21 Edward I. was Marshal of the King's army in Gascony."

-He goes on to say : —
+He goes on to say:—

-" 2 Edward II., he was summoned to Parliament among the Barons and died Nov.
+"2 Edward II., he was summoned to Parliament among the Barons and died Nov.
 29> 17 Edward II., leaving issue by his wife Eleanor* <fcc."

 G. E. C.'s 'Complete Peerage,' vol. iv., p.
-54, art. ' Gorges,' has : —
+54, art.
+'Gorges,' has : —

-" Ralph de Gorges, s. and h. of Ralph de Gorges, Gov. of the castles of Shirburn and Exeter and sometime -Sheriff of Devon, by Eleanor, dr. and h. of John Moreville of Wraxall, co.
+"Ralph de Gorges, s. and h. of Ralph de Gorges, Gov. of the castles of Shirburn and Exeter and sometime -Sheriff of Devon, by Eleanor, dr. and h. of John Moreville of Wraxall, co.
 Som., succ. his father 1272. . . .and was summoned to Parl. as a Baron [Lord Gorges] by writ.
 He m.
 Eleanor, &c."

-'The Victoria County History,' art. ' Knighton,' v.
-182, says : —
+'The Victoria County History,' art.
+'Knighton,' v.
+182, says:—

-" John or Ivo de Morville died in 1256, leaving a daughter and heir married to Ralph de Gorges.
-She died in 1291-92, leaving a son Ralph, who in 1305 leased the manor," &c. " The manor see ms to have reverted to Ralph before 1316.
-Ra'ph (afterwards Sir Ralph) and his wife Eleanor had one son Ralph, who died without issue, evidently before 1330-31."
+"John or Ivo de Morville died in 1256, leaving a daughter and heir married to Ralph de Gorges.
+She died in 1291-92, leaving a son Ralph, who in 1305 leased the manor," &c.
+"The manor see ms to have reverted to Ralph before 1316.
+Ralph (afterwards Sir Ralph) and his wife Eleanor had one son Ralph, who died without issue, evidently before 1330-31."

 JOHN L. WHITEHEAD.

 Ventnor.

-( To be concluded }
+( To be concluded )

 https://archive.org/details/s12notesqueries06londuoft/s12notesqueries06londuoft/page/202/mode/2up?q=%22knighton+gorges%22
 12 S. VI MAY 15.
 1920